Interviews

 John joins Sonic Coast curator Brian Maloney for a discussion about he explosive (continued) growth of the Grand Rapids music scene.
 It's been growing and going for quite some time - and John has covered it all.
 John shares his insights as to why Grand Rapids/Kalamazoo has become such an important region when it comes to musical talent in the state of Michigan.
 John also discusses the upcoming Local Spins Fest (May 2024) with an all-star line-up of local talent!

-Sage Castleberry With Brian Maloney
+Sage Castleberry

 Sage Castleberry is a singer-songwriter from Battle Creek, Michigan, USA.
 Once a lover of hair bands/80's rock - Sage gravitated to what he calls "pop country".
 With a rich musical background in his family history - Sage following his dreams to be a songwriter & performer.
 Sage discusses his new music and upcoming Singers In The Round tour in Michigan that kicks off in April 2024

-Detroit Singer-Songwriter Mike Ward With Brian Maloney
+Detroit Singer-Songwriter Mike Ward

 Detroit singer-songwriter Mike Ward is known for his lyrically-centric vocally-charged folk songs.
 While growing up in Port Huron, Michigan, he listened to the Irish music of his heritage.
 He sang in several choirs before digesting the influential sounds of Simon & Garfunkel, Dylan, Springsteen, and John Prine.
 These days, he finds inspiration in the works of Jason Isbell, Sarah Jarosz, and Scott Cook.
 His intimate songwriting echoes through empty city streets, backcountry roads, and family portraits.
 It also resides in the hidden spaces between joy and tragedy, love and loss.